Explore our newest colors - free samples available

 While enamel coating enhances durability, heat distribution, and aesthetics for most kitchenware, it adversely affects the environment and health when used for range hoods.
 Its health and safety benefits are lower than any coated ducted range hood.
 Enamel coatings may not provide adequate protection against heat, moisture, and other environmental factors that can affect the functionality and appearance of range hoods.
 While enamel coatings may have a lower upfront cost, their susceptibility to chipping, fading, discoloration, and other issues can lead to costly repairs and replacements down the line.

 Range hoods provide relief by making cooking less arduous, as they help remove excess heat and improve air quality in the kitchen.
-Some of the best and most advanced range hoods offer protection against bad kitchen air, excess heat and have excellent aesthetics.
+Some of the best custom range hoods offer protection against bad kitchen air and excess heat and have excellent aesthetics.
 Having a vent hood coated with enamel will eliminate most of these perks.

 By choosing a more durable and functional coating option, such as stainless steel or powder coating, range hood owners can ensure better long-term value and protection for their investment.